 Of course, it is easy to go light when someone carries the stove, cook set, tent and extra food. 😉

 All good choices for different types of backpacking styles and goals.
-And this article will hopefully help let you make the same choice!
+And this article will hopefully help let you make the same option!

 Before Buying the Pad